 Angler catch rates for walleyes were a major component of the 2001 plan.
 Anglers requested that Department achieve a walleye catch rate of 0.5 fish per hour.
-Since the previous plan, two reservoir wide creel surveys have been implemented.
+Since the previous plan, two reservoirwide creel surveys have been implemented.
 Both of these creel surveys take into account walleye catch rates of all anglers ranging from novice to expert.
 The highest documented angler catch rate for walleye on the reservoir occurred in 2008, with 0.28 fish per hour, which was slightly higher than 1997 catch rate of 0.27 fish per hour.
 Angler catch rate during the 2004 creel survey was 0.16 walleye per hour.
 Walleye fisheries in surrounding states and provinces and throughout the Midwest, which have limited natural reproduction, like Fort Peck, consistently have lower catch rates.
-Furthermore, this survey of over 1,000 walleye waters revealed that only 13.7% of walleye fisheries reported a catch rate of 0.4 walleye per hour or greater (Appendix F).
+Furthermore, a survey of over 1,000 walleye waters revealed that only 13.7% of walleye fisheries reported a catch rate of 0.4 walleye per hour or greater (Appendix H).
+Walleye catch rates exceeding 0.3 fish per hour are generally considered excellent (Colby et al. 1979).
+It should be noted that walleye catch rates of 0.4 fish per hour were met and exceeded in the month July during the 2008 Fort Peck creel survey (Brooks and Headley 2009).
+This is due to water temperatures increasing during the summer month which increases the metabolic activity of predatory fish and limited numbers of small forage items during this time.